guettli/lets-fix-json/README.md

 If the sender and the receiver agree upon some data types, it should be simple to add new data types to JSON.

-## Current step: Dream of fancy perferct future
+## Current step: Dream of fancy perfect future

 How do we want it to be in the future?